Security is such a vast topic. There are a lot of traps and false beliefs.

 An excellent practice is to only give the necessary privileges to developers and coworkers.
 I don’t know you, but as a developer, I prefer not having access to things I don’t need.
 This way, I got one less (potential) problem 😘.

-Use password managers and VPN Permalink to heading Use password managers and VPN
+Permalink to heading Use password managers and VPN Use password managers and VPN

 Never store passwords in your browsers.
 Instead, use a password manager.
 As a developer, you have access to confidential information, and these credentials might be critical for business.
 You have to protect access.